JonasAX/sound-of-planets/README.md

 # What is this repository?

+This is under development.
+Not ready yet.

-This is a project in React.js to show planets with their respective sounds.
+This is a project in React.js to show sounds of planets.

 ## Available Scripts